 It is a rare condition, found in <1% of oesophagrams.
-It may occur at any age, but is more common at 50-70 years old.
+It may occur at any age, but is more common between ages 50 and 70.
 There is a slight male predominance 2.

 - oesophageal strictures: present in 90% of patients 1

 - gastroesophageal reflux

 Intramural pseudodiverticula represent dilated excretory ducts of the deep oesophageal mucosal glands 1.

 Barium swallow examination is the study of choice, as the ductal orifices may be too small to be seen on endoscopy.
 Pseudodiverticula are better seen with a single contrast examination than with a double contrast, thin barium examination 1,2.

 - numerous, tiny (1-4 mm), flask-shaped outpouchings

 - may be diffusely distributed or clustered

 - clustering may occur next to peptic strictures